 The greens were pretty well maintained, but also very saturated with water and they had also just laid down a light topdressing of sand/fertilizer.
 It definitely affected some putts and was also messy.
 Every putt would roll and gather a gross ring of schmutz around the ball.
 Fortunately, my caddie had his towel at all times and it was used very often.

 The one positive thing I can say about the Wynn conditions is that the bunkers were nice.
-Vegas courses have notoriously bad sand (thin, coarse and/or full of pebbles).
+Vegas courses often have notoriously bad sand (thin, coarse and/or full of pebbles).
 Wynn had great sand that was very nicely maintained, other than being a bit damp in the early morning.

 I may sound like I am being a bit nitpicky with the conditions, and I am.
 The pictures below will undoubtedly look a lot nicer than it was up close and personal.
 I had flattering morning lighting and I still always aim to take nice photos.
 However, I have the right to be critical when shelling out $350 of my hard-earned money to play a course in very-much-less-than-prime conditions.
 If you’ve followed my blog throughout the years, you will know that the more I pay, the more demanding I will be.